- Human Rights Promotion and Human Resources Development

 Step by step, each company is encouraged to implement and maintain a concrete HR management system in line with the following Toray G-HRM Fundamental Policy.
 However, at the same time, it is essential to value the merits of local HR management in each company based on the individual circumstances of country, region, culture, custom and company.
 Thus, it is necessary to promote the policy while integrating both approaches properly.

 - Consistently recruit and retain core staff and promote long-term HR development programs

 - (1) Consistently recruit core staff based on mid/long-term HR management views.

-- (2) Sustain long-term HR development through promoting individual career development, implementing timely assessments of development progress, and carrying out on-the-job training (OJT), together with training programs (Off-JT) and self-development.
+- (2) Sustain long-term HR development through emphasizing individual career development, promoting career interviews on development progress between supervisors and staff, and carrying out on-the-job training (OJT), together with training programs (Off-JT) and self-development.

 - (3) Promote HR development by following up on each individual through MBO (Management by Objectives) and performance appraisal systems.

 - Select and develop core staff who can win a place in the global competition

 - (1) Recruit, retain and develop diverse and capable staff globally who understand and support the Toray Philosophy.